ygbzl/Yoshi-API/README.md

 			And it's a trade off between cache hit rate and response information accuracy.
 Considering the performance, We can afford to lose some accuracy.

+			Because Google policies do not allow to store the address information except of place_id, I use database to store place_id and use Rails.cache to store the json response from Google expired in 30 days which is the longest time allowed.
+			We can also temporarily store the json response in database and check the created_date while querying the database.
+But I think it can be a little slower.